chriseborowski/Polish-verb-conjugator/README.md

 - [x] Support for the _-mieć_ verbs of the type: _rozumieć (rozumiem, rozumiesz, rozumie...)_
 - [x] Support for the _-rzeć_ verbs of the type: _umrzeć (umrzeć, umrę, umrze...)_
 - [x] Support for the _-rzeć_ verbs of the type: _patrzeć (patrzę, patrzysz, patrzy...)_
-- [x] Support for the past-tense forms of the most typical, regular -A- verbs of the type: _czytać (czytam, czytasz, czyta...)_
 - [x] Support for the past-tense forms of most typical, regular -E- verbs of the type: _chcieć (chcę, chcesz, chce...)_
 - [x] Support for the past-tense forms of the most typical, regular -I- verbs of the type: _robić (robiłem/robiłam, robiłeś/robiłaś, robił/robiła/robiło...)_
 - [x] Support for the past-tense forms of the _(-)jeździć_ verbs of the type: _jeździć (jeździłem/jeździłam, jeździłeś/jeździłaś, jeździł/jeździła/jeździło...)_